Hard Fescue Grass Seed

-Oxford and/or Eureka II hard fescue grass has shown high resistance to many common turf diseases including leafspot, red thread, summer patch, pink patch, netblotch, powdery mildew, leaf rust, and dollar spot.
+These varieties of hard fescue grass have shown high resistance to many common turf diseases including leafspot, red thread, summer patch, pink patch, netblotch, powdery mildew, leaf rust, and dollar spot.
 This combination of disease and insect resistance contributes to its superior performance in the shade and makes hard fescue grass perfect for environmentally sensitive areas where chemical applications may be limited.

 Outstanding Turf Quality